-St. Thomas official transcripts are printed on security paper and bear the university seal.
-These transcripts may be picked up by the student or mailed directly from the Office of Student Data & Registrar.
+Official transcripts (if paper) are printed on security paper and bear the university seal.
 When official transcripts are provided directly to the student, they are sealed in a university envelope and the transcript is stamped "Issued directly to the student".